-McCune Wright Arevalo, LLP, (MWA) is investigating the need to bring legal action against the United States Marine Corps over water contamination at North Carolina base Camp Lejeune which has now been linked to the development of many severe illnesses and birth defects in those who lived on base.
-MWA is proud to be home to Partner and Marine Corps Major Cory Weck.
+McCune Law Group, (MLG) is investigating the need to bring legal action against the United States Marine Corps over water contamination at North Carolina base Camp Lejeune which has now been linked to the development of many severe illnesses and birth defects in those who lived on base.
+MLG is proud to be home to Partner and Marine Corps Major Cory Weck.
 Major Weck sees the greatness that the military can represent.
 He believes the organization must be held to a higher standard to better serve its members who have put themselves on the line for this country.

 Since 1942, Camp Lejeune served as a military training base for Marine Corps members.
 Its strategic location along miles of beaches and between the two major port cities of Wilmington and Morehead City made it an ideal place for Marines to practice amphibious drills.
 Thousands of Marines and their families lived and worked at Camp Lejeune over the course of its 80-year history.

 Our Marines deserve better.
-If you’ve be impacted medically by drinking contaminated water at Camp Lejeune between 1953 and 1987, contact MWA today to see if you’re eligible for recompense.
+If you’ve be impacted medically by drinking contaminated water at Camp Lejeune between 1953 and 1987, contact MLG today to see if you’re eligible for recompense.